shenyaojin/shenyaojin/README.md

 <p align="center"><img src="https://github-readme-stats.vercel.app/api/top-langs/?username=shenyaojin&langs_count=10&theme=tokyonight&layout=compact" alt="AnhellO :: Top Langs" /></p>

-If you want to get more information about me, don't hesitate to send me a email.
-I will send you my CV.

 ## <div align='center' ><font size='70'>About me</font></div>

 - 💬 There are lots things we need to learn.
 I sincerely hope those geophysical prgrams could bring you ideas.